 UN official resigns over abuses at Camp Liberty

-Mr. Tahar Boumedra, SRSG's advisor on Ashraf affairs, who was responsible for Camp Ashraf’s file in UNAMI for three and a half years resigned in May 2012 in protest to Martin Kobler’s attempts to cover up violations of human rights at Camp Liberty.
-In two shocking testimonies at the U.S. Congress on 13 September 2012 and the UK Parliament on 11 December 2012, Mr. Boumedra revealed how Ambassador Kobler would doctor reports to cover up the abuses.
+Mr. Tahar Boumedra, SRSG’s advisor on Ashraf affairs, who was responsible for Camp Ashraf’s file in UNAMI for three and a half years, resigned in May 2012 in protest of Martin Kobler’s attempts to cover up violations of human rights at Camp Liberty.
+In two shocking testimonies at the U.S. Congress on September 13, 2012, and the UK Parliament on December 11, 2012, Mr. Boumedra revealed how Ambassador Kobler would doctor reports to cover up the abuses.

 Temporary Transit Location or UN Refugee Camp

-Many distinguished international jurists, Parliamentarians, former government officials, human rights advocates, and human rights organizations urged the UN to urgently recognize Camp Liberty as an official Refugee Camp and accept responsibility for the residents’ protection and to ensure that their rights were respected under international law.
+Many distinguished international jurists, Parliamentarians, former government officials, human rights advocates, and human rights organizations urged the UN to urgently recognize Camp Liberty as an official Refugee Camp and accept responsibility for the residents’ protection, ensuring their rights were respected under international law.

 Missile attacks on Camp Liberty

-During a four-and-a-half-year-long resettlement process, the residents of Camp Liberty were relocated to European countries, in particular Albania, but also including Germany, Norway, the United Kingdom, The Netherlands, Finland, Denmark, Belgium, Italy and Spain.
-Close to 2,000 residents left Iraq since the beginning of 2016.
+Camp Liberty’s residents were relocated to European countries, particularly Albania, Germany, Norway, the United Kingdom, The Netherlands, Finland, Denmark, Belgium, Italy, and Spain, during a four-and-a-half-year resettlement process.
+Close to 2,000 residents have left Iraq since the beginning of 2016.
 On September 9, 2016, the final group of Camp Liberty residents (more than 280) departed Iraq for Albania.
-That final round of departures marked the successful conclusion to the process of relocating members of the PMOI outside of Iraq despite the Iranian regime’s conspiracies, obstructions and threats, which continued until the very last day.
+That final round of departures marked the successful conclusion to the process of relocating members of the PMOI (MEK) outside of Iraq despite the Iranian regime’s conspiracies, obstructions, and threats, which continued until the very last day.

-In this process, the religious dictatorship ruling Iran provided red notices to Interpol and used fake arrest warrants issued by the Iraqi Judiciary in a bid to prevent the departure of 1,000 PMOI members, and arrest officials and other well-known figures.
+In this process, the religious dictatorship ruling Iran provided red notices to Interpol and used fake arrest warrants issued by the Iraqi Judiciary in a bid to prevent the departure of 1,000 PMOI (MEK) members and arrest officials and other well-known figures.

 Exploiting the post-invasion atmosphere in Iraq, the ruling clerical regime did its utmost to destroy the PMOI/MEK.
 Three massacres at Camp Ashraf, five missile attacks on Camp Liberty, two cases of abduction of residents, and the imposition of a full-fledged eight-year siege, which left 177 residents dead, constituted parts of this inhumane, albeit futile, plan.

-In its annual declaration, adopted a few days prior to the final relocation of the PMOI members, the National Council of Resistance of Iran commended the tireless efforts of its President-elect Mrs. Maryam Rajavi to ensure protection for the safe transfer of Camp Liberty residents outside Iraq.
-The NCRI said the support extended to the Iranian Resistance by distinguished American, European and Arab personalities provided a political shield for the resettlement of PMOI members, noting that otherwise, the Iranian regime and its Iraqi proxies would not have allowed the safe departure of even a single PMOI member from Iraq.
+In its annual declaration, adopted a few days before the final relocation of the PMOI (MEK) members, the National Council of Resistance of Iran commended the tireless efforts of its President-elect, Mrs. Maryam Rajavi, to ensure protection for the safe transfer of Camp Liberty residents outside Iraq.
+The NCRI said the support extended to the Iranian Resistance by distinguished American, European and Arab personalities provided a political shield for the resettlement of PMOI (MEK) members, noting that otherwise, the Iranian regime and its Iraqi proxies would not have allowed the safe departure of even a single PMOI (MEK) member from Iraq.

 Since 2015, owing to the efforts of the Iranian Resistance, the United States Congress introduced resolutions and passed legislation, obligating the U.S. Government to undertake the necessary measures to protect the residents of Camp Liberty and to safely transfer them out of Iraq.
-Similar resolutions and declarations were also adopted in the European Parliament, and in parliaments in the United Kingdom, as well as in other European and Middle Eastern countries.
+Similar resolutions and declarations were also adopted in the European Parliament, in parliaments in the United Kingdom, and in other European and Middle Eastern countries.

-The UNHCR added, “Ongoing success in the implementation of solutions has also been assisted by the residents’ commitment to meeting the bulk of the associated costs, particularly for long term support of all residents relocated out of Iraq who have no access to state-sponsored assistance.”
+The UNHCR added, “Ongoing success in the implementation of solutions has also been assisted by the residents’ commitment to meeting the bulk of the associated costs, particularly for long-term support of all residents relocated out of Iraq who has no access to state-sponsored assistance.”

-In the course of the process to resettle Camp Liberty residents, Iraqi intelligence agents, acting at the behest of the Iranian regime’s ambassador to Iraq (a commander of the terrorist Quds Force), prevented the residents from taking with them their personal belongings, such as computers, radios, cell phones, and even electric shavers.
+In the course of the process of resettling Camp Liberty residents, Iraqi intelligence agents, acting at the behest of the Iranian regime’s ambassador to Iraq (a commander of the terrorist Quds Force), prevented the residents from taking with them their personal belongings, such as computers, radios, cell phones, and even electric shavers.